FluegelsApps/iot-utilities/IoT-Utilities-Privacy-Statement_EN.md

 [_android.permission.bluetooth_]
 [_android.permission.bluetooth\_admin_]

-This app requires access to the smartphone&#39;s Bluetooth system in order to be able to provide the "Bluetooth scanning" and "Bluetooth advertising" functions.
+This app requires access to the smartphone's Bluetooth system in order to be able to provide the "Bluetooth scanning" and "Bluetooth advertising" functions.

 - #### **Internet**

 Android permissions (granted automatically):
 [android.permission.internet]

-This app requires access to the device&#39;s Internet connection in order to be able to provide the "IoT-server" function and to download the BLE MAC manufacturer list from the Internet (optional).
+This app requires access to the device's Internet connection in order to be able to provide the "IoT-server" function and to download the BLE MAC manufacturer list from the Internet (optional).

 - #### **Wi-Fi and network information**